Anastas Mikoyan: Politburo member

+At the suggestion of Lenin, the Central Committee assigned Mikoyan to the party organization in Nizhny Novgorod in September 1920.
+From 1922 to 1926, during the era of the New Economic Policy, he served as the Secretary of the South East Bureau of the Communist Party and its successor, the North Caucasus kraikom.
+It was in that position that Mikoyan advocated granting autonomous status to Chechnya.

-In 1923, Mikoyan was elected to the Central Committee and remained a member of that body for more than 50 years.
+Mikoyan was elected to the Central Committee in 1923 and remained a member of that body for more than 50 years.
 In the power struggle that followed Lenin's death in 1924, Mikoyan supported Stalin, whom he had first met in 1919.
-During the 11th Congress of the CPSU, in 1922, before the power struggle between Stalin and Leon Trotsky had broken out into the open, Mikoyan characterised Trotsky as "a man of the state but not of the party."
+During the 11th Congress of the CPSU, in 1922, before the power struggle between Stalin and Leon Trotsky had broken out into the open, Mikoyan characterised Trotsky as "a man of the state but not of the party".
 According to Trotsky's biographer, Isaac Deutscher, by saying that, "he summed up what many members of the Old Guard thought but did not yet utter in public."

 As People's Commissar for External and Internal Trade from 1926, he imported ideas from the West, such as the manufacture of canned goods.
 In 1935 he was elected to the Politburo and was one of the first Soviet leaders to pay goodwill trips to the United States in order to boost economic cooperation.
-In the summer of 1936, Mikoyan spent two months in the United States, where he not only learned more about its food industry but also met and spoke with Henry Ford and US Secretary of State Cordell Hull.
+In the summer of 1936, Mikoyan spent two months in the U.S., where he not only learned more about its food industry but also met and spoke with Henry Ford and U.S. Secretary of State Cordell Hull.
 When he returned, Mikoyan introduced a number of popular American consumer products to the Soviet Union, including American hamburgers, ice cream, corn flakes, popcorn, tomato juice, grapefruit and corn on the cob.

 Mikoyan spearheaded a project to produce a home cookbook, which would encourage a return to the domestic kitchen.
 The result, The Book of Tasty and Healthy Food, was published in 1939.
-Later, during the Khrushchev era, Mikoyan encouraged Aram Piruzyan hy], the head of Soviet Armenia's food industry, to develop a similar book on Armenian cuisine, entitled Armenian Cooking, which became a hit with Soviet readers.
+Later, during the Khrushchev era, Mikoyan encouraged Aram Piruzyan, the head of Soviet Armenia's food industry, to develop a similar book on Armenian cuisine, entitled Armenian Cooking, which became a hit with Soviet readers.
 Mikoyan also helped initiate the production of ice cream in the USSR and kept the quality of ice cream under his own personal control until he was dismissed.
 Stalin once joked about this, stating, "You, Anastas, care more about ice cream, than about communism."
-Mikoyan likewise contributed to the development of Soviet meat production (particularly, the so-called Mikoyan cutlet), and a Soviet-era sausage factory was named after him.
+Mikoyan likewise contributed to the development of Soviet meat production (particularly, the so-called Mikoyan cutlet), and a Soviet-era sausage factory in Moscow (notable for producing the mildly spiced, low-fat "doctor's sausage") was named after him.